feelixe/astro-typesafe-routes/README.md

 ```

 ## Options
-The Astro integration accepts the some optional options.
+The Astro integration accepts some optional options.
 - `outputPath` - Path to the declaration file that will be generated (defaults to `./node_modules/astro-typesafe-routes.d.ts`).
 - `pagesDir` - Directory of your Astro pages (defaults to `./src/pages`).